NicholasDrexler/NYC-Covid-Data/README.md

 Outputs logarithmic cases, hospitalizations, and deaths on one graph for easy comparison.

 CovidDataNYC_v2.Py Features:
-Updated to Cov on 8/16/2021 to include subplots.
+Updated on 8/16/2021 to include subplots.